opendr-io/causality/README.md

 **NEW: CVE-2024-12686 was added to the KEV on January 13.
 It was classified 'hot' by my model on January 3 - ten days prior to the KEV addition - in this output file which was committed to Github on that day** (https://github.com/cyberdyne-ventures/predictions/blob/main/2024/2024-predictions.txt) Commit history: https://github.com/cyberdyne-ventures/predictions/compare/ca99f27cd91bc6251ffd5c22aa1b18f1dab0d214...40cc5c07883f41762139050820d40ebe787dce4c
 18609	CVE-2024-12686	BeyondTrust	Remote Support(RS) & Privileged Remote Access(PRA)	A vulnerability has been discovered in Privileged Remote Access (PRA) and Remote Support (RS) which can allow an attacker with existing administrative privileges to inject commands and run as a site user.	neutral	hot

-CVE-2024-12686	BeyondTrust	Remote Support(RS) & Privileged Remote Access(PRA)	A vulnerability has been discovered in Privileged Remote Access (PRA) and Remote Support (RS) which can allow an attacker with existing administrative privileges to inject commands and run as a site user.	hot

 **These predictions were made by the January 3 run, around three weeks ahead of being added to the other KEV (not CISA, the *other* KEV.)**

 Jan22 	CVE-2024-6205	Unknown	PayPlus Payment Gateway	"The PayPlus Payment Gateway WordPress plugin before 6.6.9 does not properly sanitise and escape a parameter before using it in a SQL statement via a WooCommerce API route available to unauthenticated users, leading to an SQL injection vulnerability."	hot